-When will I receive copies of my adoption paperwork?
+1) When will I receive copies of my adoption paperwork?

-What if my dog has an upset stomach (loose stool or vomiting) after I bring him/her home?
+2) What if my dog has an upset stomach (loose stool or vomiting) after I bring him/her home?

 Dogs, like people, can find new situations stressful and sometimes that stress can manifest itself in the form of an upset stomach.
 Symptoms can also be caused by a change in food/dietary consumption.
 If your Pet is exhibiting an upset stomach, please add 1 part of cooked white rice (not instant rice) to 2 parts of your Pet’s chosen kibble and/or wet food if he/she is showing signs of an upset stomach.
 If the condition does not improve within forty-eight (48) hours, please notify us immediately at: email@example.com.

-What if I notice worms in my dog’s stool after I bring him/her home?
+3) What if I notice worms in my dog’s stool after I bring him/her home?

-How do I register my Pet’s microchip?
+4) How do I register my Pet’s microchip?

 IT IS THE ADOPTER’S RESPONSIBILITY TO KEEP 2 BLONDES ALL BREED RESCUE INFORMED OF ANY CHANGES TO ADOPTER’S ADDRESS, PHONE NUMBER OR EMAIL CHANGE SO THAT 2 BLONDES ALL BREED RESCUE MAY KEEP THE MICROCHIP INFORMATION FOR THE ADOPTER CURRENT FOR THE LIFETIME OF THE ANIMAL.
 Please bear in mind that if you seek to change the microchip registration without the written permission of 2BABR, it is an event of default under your Adoption Agreement.

-What if I want to take the Pet to my own veterinarian?
+5) What if I want to take the Pet to my own veterinarian?

-Your executed adoption contract REQUIRES that all initial vetting (series of at least 3 DA2PP immunizations for puppies, Rabies vaccination, Bordetella, sterilization or heartworm treatment procedures) be completed at the 2BABR approved veterinary office.
+Your executed adoption contract REQUIRES that all initial vetting (series of at least 3 DA2PP immunizations for puppies, Rabies vaccination, Bordetella, and/or heartworm treatment procedures) be completed at the 2BABR approved veterinary office.
 However, this does not preclude you from taking your new Pet to any veterinary office of your choice for a wellness exam, addressing any areas of interest of concern and/or resuming your normal relationship with your veterinary office of choice following the fulfillment of any requirements as specifically outlined in your Adoption Agreement.

-What if I have concerns over my Pet’s behavior or want to enroll my Pet in training classes?
+6) What if I have concerns over my Pet’s behavior or want to enroll my Pet in training classes?